purplespider/silverstripe-mypswd-tweaks/README.md

 This module contains many of the custom tweaks that I make to every SilverStripe site I do.

-While it is possible to disable specific tweaks by removing the individual extension, you probably don't want to use this module as is.
+While it is possible to disable specific tweaks by removing the individual extension, **you probably don't want to use this module as is**.
 Partly becase it automatically sets the SilverStripe Help link to my custom help site.
 However, please do take a look around and steal anything you may find useful!

 ## Maintainer Contact ##
  * James Cocker (ssmodulesgithub@pswd.biz)